-Step 1: Check the liquid in the STRENSIQ vial.
-STRENSIQ liquid should look clear or slightly yellow and may have a few small white particles in it.
+Step 1: Check the liquid in the

+STRENSIQ vial.
+STRENSIQ

+liquid should look clear or

+slightly yellow and may have

+a few small white particles in

+it.
 Do not use it if the liquid is discolored or contains any lumps or large particles in it.
 Throw it away and get a new vial.
 Step 2: Using your thumb, flip the plastic cap off the STRENSIQ vial.
-Step 3: Remove the larger bore needle (e.g., 25 G) from the package.
+Cham 2.
+Demous the langer have Step 3: Remove the larger bore needle (e.g., 25 G) from the package.
 Pick up the syringe and place the needle on the tip of the syringe.
 Push down and twist the needle onto the syringe until it is tight.
 Step 4: Hold the syringe with the needle pointing up and pull back the plunger until the top of the plunger reaches the line for your prescribed dose.
 Step 5: Pull the cap straight off of the needle.
 Do not touch the needle or let the needle touch any surface.
-Step 9: Turn the STRENSIQ vial upright and pull the syringe straight out of the vial's rubber stopper.
-Do not touch the needle or allow the needle or allow the needle to touch any surface.
-Carefully remove the larger bore needle (e.g., 25 G) you withdrew the STRENSIQ dose with and dispose of properly (as noted at the end of these in the Step 6: Hold the STRENSIQ vial firmly on a flat surface, then push the needle through the rubber stopper of instructions).
-Replace with a new, smaller bore needle (e.g., 29 G) prior to injection. the STRENSIQ Vial.
-Step 10: Hold the syringe with the needle pointing up and tap the barrel of the syringe with your finger to remove any air bubbles.
+Step 6: Hold the STRENSIQ vial firmly on a flat surface, then push the needle through the rubber stopper of the STRENSIQ vial.
 Step 7: Keeping the needle in the STRENSIQ vial, lift the vial and turn it upside down with the needle pointing toward the ceiling.
 Slowly push the plunger all the way in.
-Step 11 Choose your injection site.
-STRENSIQ is injected under the skin (subcutaneously) of your stomach-area (abdomen), upper arms, upper legs, or buttocks. • Do not inject STRENSIQ into the Step 8: With the needle tip still in the liquid, slowly pull back the plunger until the top of the plunger reaches the line slightly past the line for your prescribed dose.
+Step 8: With the needle tip still in the liquid, slowly pull back the plunger until the top of the plunger reaches the line slightly past the line for your prescribed dose.
 Do not pull the needle out of the STRENSIQ vial.
-Slowly push the plunger up until the top of the plunger reaches the line for your prescribed dose. buttocks for infants.
-Change (rotate) your injection site with each injection.
-Do not use the same injection site for each injection.
-Do not inject STRENSIQ into skin that is red, hot, or swollen.
-Wipe your skin with an alcohol wipe.
-Let the site dry before you inject your Check the syringe to make sure that you have the right dose. dose.
+Slowly push the plunger up until the top of the plunger reaches the line for your prescribed dose.
+Check the syringe to make sure that you have the right dose.